123pyLeo/123pyLeo.github.io/index.md

 ## 📰 News and Updates

-- **June 2025**: I have successfully been **selected as a contestant for AdventureX 2025** and look forward to meeting friends at the Hupan Center at the end of July!
+- September 2025: I was recommended for admission to graduate school and **will enroll at Beijing Jiaotong University in September 2026**.
-- June 2025: I have **become a volunteer in the Camel community**, responsible for planning and executing technical use cases for the OASIS/CRAB project.
-My focus is on video/multi-modal startup use cases integrated into the OASIS product plan.
+- June 2025: I have successfully been **selected as a contestant for AdventureX 2025** and look forward to meeting friends at the Hupan Center at the end of July!
 - September 2024: Achieved **the National Second Prize** 🥈 in the National College Student Mathematical Modeling Competition.
 - August 2024: Won **the National First Prize** 🥇 in the RAICOM Robotics Developer Competition [Algorithm Optimization].
 - August 2024: Secured **3rd Place** in the iFLYTEK AI Algorithm Competition 2024 [Large Model Image Style Transfer Challenge], with a prize of 500 CNY.